Support

 GIFT Nifty:

-The GIFT Nifty November futures contract is trading 90.50 points higher, suggesting a strong opening for the Nifty 50.
+The GIFT Nifty December futures contract is currently down 5 points, indicating a flat-to-negative start for the Nifty 50.

 Institutional Flows: